vaeth/bookmarkdupes/README.md

 5. `$TITLE` is the bookmark's title without the path; for instance, for the bookmark name “Bookmark Menu | Collection | Example” it is “Example”.

+Cases 3-5 can be preceeded or followed by `$$&` to prepend or append the match.

 ## Examples for special tasks which can be done in Expert Mode

 ### Task